- American Physical Society Sites

 Robert Byer, Marianne Cooper, Helen Hansma, Nobuyuki Kambe, Laurie McNeil, Cherry Murray, IBM Research, Jin-Joo Song, James and Carol Tsang

-Samuel Bader, Edmund Bertschinger, Robert Birgeneau, Ling Miao and Dirk Jan Bukman, Patricia Burchat, Roberto Car, Maria Chan, Robert Austin and Shirley Chan, Deborah Chung, Wyatt Technology Corporation, Thomas DeTemple, Anonymous Donor, Michael Douglas, Witten/Nappi Charitable Fund, Richard Furnstahl, Beverly Hartline, Edward Haugland, Theodore Hodapp, Julia Wang-Ping Hsu, Mark Hybertsen, Marc Kastner, Robert Knepper, Sadamichi Maekawa, Martin Maltz, James McGroddy, Ernest Moniz, Teri Odom, Helen and Dan Quinn, Zhifeng Ren, Elsa Garmire and Bob Russell, Myriam Sarachik, Mary Shoaf, Barbara Shrauner, Edwin Thomas, Gordon Thomas, Joshua Veazey, Robert Wheeler, Qihua Xiong, Nai-Chang Yeh
+Samuel Bader, Edmund Bertschinger, Robert Birgeneau, Ling Miao and Dirk Jan Bukman, Patricia Burchat, David Cammack, Roberto Car, Robert Austin and Shirley Chan, Maria Chan, Deborah Chung, Wyatt Technology Corporation, Thomas DeTemple, Anonymous Donor, Michael Douglas, Witten/Nappi Charitable Fund, Richard Furnstahl, Beverly Hartline, Edward Haugland, Theodore Hodapp, Julia Wang-Ping Hsu, Mark Hybertsen, Marc Kastner, Robert Knepper, Sadamichi Maekawa, Martin Maltz, James McGroddy, Ernest Moniz, Teri Odom, David Platts, Helen and Dan Quinn, Zhifeng Ren, Elsa Garmire and Bob Russell, Myriam Sarachik, S.R.
+Seshadri, Mary Shoaf, Barbara Shrauner, Edwin Thomas, Gordon Thomas, Joshua Veazey, Robert Wheeler, Qihua Xiong, Nai-Chang Yeh

-Donald S. and Ann Bethune, Dennis Clougherty, Morrel Cohen, Marla Dowell, Elizabeth Dussan, Haiyan Gao, Laura Greene, Roger Kirby, Thomas Mallouk, Hope Michelsen, Julia Phillips, George Schmiedeshoff, Joseph Serene, Frieda Stahl, Stephen Steadman, James Stith, Howard Stone, Mary Ann Sweeney, Sophie Vandebroek
+Julie Kim-Zajonz and Robert Benward, Donald S. and Ann Bethune, Dennis Clougherty, Morrel Cohen, Marla Dowell, Elizabeth Dussan, Haiyan Gao, Laura Greene, Shengxi Huang, Roger Kirby, Thomas Mallouk, Hope Michelsen, Julia Phillips, George Schmiedeshoff, Joseph Serene, Frieda Stahl, Stephen Steadman, James Stith, Howard Stone, Mary Ann Sweeney, Sophie Vandebroek

-Anonymous (9), Mario Affatigato, Elizabeth Bartosz, Brian Schwartz and Teri Black, Aviva Brecher, Keith Burrell, Kathryn Butler, Janice Button-Shafer, David Campbell, Liz Dart Caron, Thomas Carruthers, Tracy Chen, Jolie Cizewski, S. Lance Cooper, Gail Elizabeth Dodge, Carl Dresselhaus, Roger Falcone, Heidi Fencl, Valeriy Ginzburg, Robert Gottschall, Lisa Hall, Richard Harris, Jean-Francois Van Huele, Alan Hurd, Christopher Jarzynski, William Fawley and Tekoa King, Robert Krasny, Kristine Lang, Margaret Law, Anthony Leggett, Rulon Linford, Andrea Jo-Wei Liu, Kristin Merrill, Jay Morreale, John Muenter, Charles Nelson, William Parker, Melissa Pasquinelli, Jennifer Pursley, Randy Rannow, Robert Redwine, Stephen Richter, David Rudman, Nitin Samarth, Kate Scholberg, David Sellmyer, Jeffrey Shainline, Jeffrey Shapiro, Ernst Sichtermann, Peter Somssich, Frank Stern, Paul Stradins, Alan Strauss, Matthew C. Sullivan, David Sward, Erin Teich, Reshef Tenne, Michael F. Toney, John Tranquada, Andre-Marie Tremblay, Virginia Trimble, David Vanderbilt, Jenna Walrath, Herman Winick, Peter Young, Xu Zhang
+Anonymous (15), Mario Affatigato, Christine Aidala, D. James Baker, Elizabeth Bartosz, Brian Schwartz and Teri Black, Aviva Brecher, Keith Burrell, Kathryn Butler, Janice Button-Shafer, David Campbell, Liz Dart Caron, Thomas Carruthers, Tracy Chen, Shuo Chen, Jolie Cizewski, S. Lance Cooper, Gail Elizabeth Dodge, Carl Dresselhaus, Roger Falcone, Joe Feldman, Heidi Fencl, Valeriy Ginzburg, Robert Gottschall, Steven Greenbaum, Lisa Hall, Richard Harris, Jean-Francois Van Huele, Alan Hurd, Christopher Jarzynski, William Fawley and Tekoa King, Robert Krasny, Kristine Lang, Margaret Law, Anthony Leggett, Barbara Levi, Rulon Linford, Andrea Jo-Wei Liu, Yunqiu (Kelly) Luo, Kristin Merrill, Jay Morreale, John Muenter, Charles Nelson, William Parker, Melissa Pasquinelli, Jennifer Pursley, Randy Rannow, Robert Redwine, Stephen Richter, David Rudman, Nitin Samarth, Kate Scholberg, David Sellmyer, Jeffrey Shainline, Donald Shapero, Jeffrey Shapiro, Meng-Ju Sher, Li Shi, Ernst Sichtermann, Webster Smith, Peter Somssich, Frank Stern, Paul Stradins, Alan Strauss, Matthew C. Sullivan, David Sward, Erin Teich, Reshef Tenne, Michael F. Toney, John Tranquada, Andre-Marie Tremblay, Virginia Trimble, David Vanderbilt, Jenna Walrath, Mike Williams, Herman Winick, Ronggui Yang, Peter Young, Xu Zhang

 Send your check, payable to American Physical Society, to: